Vox Alta is a collaborative chamber ensemble of sopranos and altos in the San Francisco Bay Area.

 City Chorale, and is an active composer in the Project:Encore catalog.

-Recent commissions include works for Voci Women’s Vocal Ensemble and
+Recent commissions include works for Voci Women’s Vocal Ensemble,

-Sacred and Profane Chamber Chorus.
+Sacred and Profane Chamber Chorus, and WomenSing.
 Edna is the founder and artistic

-director of Vox Alta, assistant conductor of Sacred & Profane Chamber
+director of Vox Alta, assistant conductor of Sacred and Profane Chamber

 Chorus, and music director of The Dulcet Four.
 She also founded and directed